aam-alaware/netflixintroskipper/README.md

 # Netflix Intro Skipper

-Netflix Intro Skipper is a Chrome extension that automatically skips the intro sequence on Netflix shows, enhancing your binge-watching experience.
+Netflix Intro Skipper is a Chrome extension that automatically skips the intro sequence on Netflix shows so you don't need to hear a 200% subwoofer breaking volume on The Office intros.

 ## Features